mohammedsajjadk/Behave-Python-Framework-Basic/README.md

 <li>Script path - Should be the folder where Behave.exe exists
 <li>Parameters - Folder where you have your feature files
 <li>Working Directory - Should be the folder where Behave.exe exists

+<h2>Framework Explanation</h2>
+I have explained in this video - https://youtu.be/CFI_Eec5pQg.
+This is private for now, if you need to watch let me know.